Keeping you Safe

 Staff receive ongoing refresher training and are familiar and extremely competent in the correct use of PPE.

-You should not attend Beacon Hospital if you have respiratory symptoms, have travelled aboard in the past two weeks or have been in contact with a person who has COVID-19.
+You should not attend Beacon Hospital if you have respiratory symptoms, or have been in contact with a person who has COVID-19.
+If you have travelled abroad in the last two weeks you may only enter the hospital if you have fully complied with National Travel Regulations.
 Please note that all visits to patients have been suspended.
 If you have an appointment at the hospital, we request that you attend unaccompanied where possible.
 Scheduled surgeries and appointments will continue as normal unless you have been contacted to say otherwise.
 If you are in a high-risk category and have an appointment with us, please phone first to let us know.
 You can find a list of high risk categories by clicking here.